 - Accountability: To become certified, a company must demonstrate to an accountability agent—an independent CBPR system-recognized public or private sector entity— that they meet the CBPR program requirements, and the company is subject to ongoing monitoring and enforcement.

 - Risk-based protections: Certified companies must implement security safeguards for personal data that are proportional to the probability and severity of the harm threatened, the confidential nature or sensitivity of the information, and the context in which it is held.

 - Consumer-friendly complaint handling: Accountability agents receive and investigate complaints and resolve disputes between consumers and certified companies in relation to non-compliance with its program requirements.

 - Consumer empowerment: Certified companies must provide consumers with the opportunity to access and correct their personal data.
 Further, by publicly certifying to the CBPR system’s requirements, consumers gain insight into the privacy practices on business with which they choose to do business.

 - Consistent protections: While governments may impose additional requirements with which certified companies must still comply, all participants must agree to abide by the 50 CBPR program requirements, facilitating the implementation of the same baseline protections across different legal regimes.

-Developed by all 21 APEC economies and endorsed by APEC Leaders in 2011, an APEC economy must demonstrate that it can enforce compliance with the CBPR System’s requirements before joining.
-Australia and Chinese Taipei are the latest economies to participate, joining Canada, Japan, the Republic of Korea, Mexico, Singapore and the United States of America.
+Developed by all 21 APEC economies and endorsed by APEC Leaders in 2011, an APEC economy must demonstrate that it can enforce compliance with the CBPR system’s requirements before joining.
+Currently, nine economies participate in the system: Australia, Canada, Japan, the Republic of Korea, Mexico, the Philippines, Singapore, Chinese Taipei, and the United States.

 For more information, please visit www.cbprs.org.